Catherine, what's your job?

 Do you teach mostly online?

-Not mostly but yes, it is a lot.
+Yes, mostly.
 Things have changed a lot since 2020.
 I used to teach online occasionally, but now it’s regularly.
-This autumn, 3 days of my timetable are dedicated to online courses.
+This autumn, all of my courses are running online.

 Is Get Set Go English a new company?